sungchun12/README/README.md

 I'm writing this because I was inspired by the template readme I'm basing this off of to expedite some "get to know me" dimensions.
 I prefer face to face, but I know I work with remote teams where we don't get the chance to fully expand on what I'm sharing throughout this document.

-I love building great work together when the problem context and my personal working posture align.
+I love building great work together when the problem context and my personal working posture align, and I want you to know what I consider alignment.

-I am a work in progress just like you who is reading this now, and I name and claim what's written below.
-My motto is being "humble and hungry", and I hope you join alongside me as we grow together in that.
+I am a work in progress just like you who is reading this now.
+My motto is being "humble and hungry", and I hope you journey with me as we grow together in that.

 ## My role